Queen of Wands

 [The Queen of Wands] is the epitome of the strong woman.
 A leader with high ideas, diplomacy and mental strength, but also with female intuition and the strength to achieve goals irrespective of any bad hand dealt to her.

-Hatshepsut was not only one of the most successful Pharaohs to rule Egypt, but was also a co-ruler with the other greatest Pharaoh of history, her stepson Thutmose III, a ruler noted for his leadership in battle (he was involved in 17 military campaigns) and considered one of the greatest military generals ever.
+Hatshepsut was not only one of the most successful Pharaohs to rule Egypt, but she was also a co-ruler with the other greatest Pharaoh in history: her stepson Thutmose III.
+He was a ruler noted for his leadership in battle (involved in seventeen military campaigns) and is considered one of the greatest generals to have ever lived.

-We will see more of him in the King of Wands, but it is worth noting that Thutmose tore down references to Hatshepsut after her death (probably nothing personal and more political - to maintain his legitimacy), and Hatshepsut was unknown to us until fairly recently – and because of her achievements (plus her tendency to dress as a man when it became expedient) it was assumed she was a male Pharaoh for many years.
+We will see more of him in the King of Wands.
+It is worth noting that Thutmose tore down references to Hatshepsut after her death (likely a political move to maintain his own legitimacy, rather than a personal one).
+Consequently, Hatshepsut remained unknown to us until fairly recently.
+Due to her staggering achievements, and her tendency to dress as a man when expedient, historians assumed she was a male Pharaoh for many years.

 Description and Symbology

-Her ‘wand’ is a rod with a golden Ankh, symbol of life and transformation.
+Her 'wand' is a rod topped with a golden Ankh, the symbol of life and transformation.

-Behind her head we see another symbol that could either be a tree or the sun, representing either fertility or power (and possibly both).
+Behind her head sits a symbol that could be either a tree or the sun, representing fertility, power, or possibly both.

 She holds a sunflower in one hand.
-This can again be about fertility but can also be about the woman’s positivity and energy for the enjoyment of life (as seen in the other card containing sunflowers; the Major Arcana Sun card).
+This again touches on fertility, but also highlights her positivity and energy for the enjoyment of life (as seen in the other card featuring sunflowers: the Major Arcana Sun).

-We see two lions around her.
-Both are male and sit at her feet.
-They represent Fire and her passion.
-The lions sit at her feet suggesting the Queen has her passionate nature under control… but probably not best to make her angry as she has the strength at hand to more than protect herself!
+Two male lions rest around her.
+They represent Fire and her inner passion.
+The fact that they sit quietly at her feet suggests the Queen has her passionate nature under complete control.
+However, it is probably best not to anger her, as she has the strength at hand to fiercely protect herself.

-In front of her we see a cat.
-The car may represent the inner feminine or intuition (or may even represent the old fashioned symbol of 'a woman with many suitors'), but this cat’s face seems to represent none of this – it simply looks happy.
+In front of her sits a cat.
+The cat may represent the inner feminine or intuition (or even the old-fashioned symbol of a 'woman with many suitors'), but this cat’s face seems to represent none of these things: it simply looks happy.

-There are three cats in all on the card, suggesting the Queen’s powers are also feline; intuitive, playful, beautiful, and clever… but also with claws when needed.
-Never cross the Queen of Wands when she is angry as she then becomes a totally different beast!
+There are three felines in all on the card, suggesting the Queen’s powers are also feline: intuitive, playful, beautiful, and clever, but always with claws when needed.
+Never cross the Queen of Wands when she is angry, for she then becomes an entirely different beast.

-The carpet that leads to the throne contains a red inner stripe and blue outer stripes representing Water and Fire.
-Deep emotion, intuitive understanding of others (Water), coupled with the passion to follow her ideals and goals (Fire).
+The carpet leading to the throne contains a red inner stripe and blue outer stripes, representing Fire and Water.
+She possesses deep emotion and an intuitive understanding of others (Water), coupled with the passion to follow her ideals and goals (Fire).

-Finally, the overall color of the Queen’s throne room is red and gold, which completes the Fire symbology, but also suggests wealth through proper use of that passion for setting goals and making them reality.
+Finally, the overall color of the Queen’s throne room is red and gold.
+This completes the Fire symbology, while also suggesting wealth achieved through the proper use of passion: setting goals and making them a reality.

 The queen